aabougendia/CSE121_Project/README.md

 ### Features

-- **Smart Learning : ** With every answer the game gets wrong, the program learns from its mistakes by asking the user the question that should have been asked and the right answer.
+-  Smart Learning :   With every answer the game gets wrong, the program learns from its mistakes by asking the user the question that should have been asked and the right answer.

-- **GUI:**The game is equipped with a GUI built with GTK3.
+- GUI : The game is equipped with a GUI built with GTK3.

 ### Built With